-Dr. Joel Shrock serves as the Provost.
-He earned his Ph.D. from Miami University in United States History with fields in cultural, gender, and world history in 1996.
+Dr. Joel Shrock serves as Anderson University provost.
+He earned his BS and MA from Ball State University, and his PhD from Miami University in United States history with fields in cultural, gender, and world history in 1996.

-Dr. Shrock has published The Gilded Age: American Popular Culture through History with Greenwood Press in 2004 and is working on a manuscript on boyhood, youth fiction, and violence at the turn of the twentieth century.
-He has published various articles on topics that include rape in silent film, the Vietnam Antiwar Movement, and recently an article on print culture and crossover reading in the late nineteenth century.
+Dr. Shrock published The Gilded Age: American Popular Culture through History with Greenwood Press in 2004 and is working on a manuscript on boyhood, youth fiction, and violence at the turn of the 20th century.
+He has published various articles on topics that include rape in silent film, the Vietnam Antiwar Movement, and most recently an article on print culture and crossover reading in the late 19th century.

 Dr. Shrock has served at Anderson University since 2005.